 Protect Yourself and Those Around You

-Masks are required for ages 5 and over at all times in indoor settings that are shared with others, including places of worship and work settings, whether or not employees are customer facing.
-Masks are also required for everyone ages 5 and over in all outdoor settings where 6 feet of physical distance cannot be maintained.
-These requirements are similar to those that were already in place under Alexandria's mask ordinance.
+- Masks will continue to be required for everyone ages 5 and over at all times in indoor settings that are shared with others, including places of worship and work settings, and all outdoor settings where 6 feet of physical distance cannot be maintained.
+These requirements are similar to those already in place under Alexandria's mask ordinance.

 Cloth Face Coverings and Masks